-The Children’s Brain Tumor Tissue Consortium has enrolled more than 2,050 subjects and contains over 21,000 tubes of specimens, all highly annotated with clinical data and available for request by researchers across the world.
-These achievements are the result of the hard work and dedication of the CBTTC Institutional Members including Children’s Hospital of Philadelphia (CHOP), Children’s Hospital of Pittsburgh of UPMC, Seattle Children’s Hospital, Ann & Robert H. Lurie Children’s Hospital of Chicago, Meyer Children’s Hospital (Florence, Italy), UCSF Benioff Children’s Hospital, Lucile Packard Children’s Hospital Stanford, Bristol-Meyers Squibb Children’s Hospital at Robert Wood Johnson University Hospital, Children’s National Health System, Weill Cornell Pediatric Brain & Spine Center, Joseph M. Sanzari Children’s Hospital at Hackensack University Medical Center, Children’s Hospital of Orange County: CHOC Children’s, University of California Santa Cruz: Treehouse Childhood Cancer Initiative, The Beijing Tiantan Hospital Neurosurgery Center (Beijing, China), Genebank (Beijing Genomics Institute – Shenzhen, China) and the dedication and support of the Children’s Brain Tumor Foundation, the International Licensing Industry Merchandisers’ Association, countless volunteers and dedicated donors.
+The Children’s Brain Tumor Tissue Consortium has enrolled more than 2,546 subjects and contains over 29,000 tubes of specimens, all highly annotated with clinical data and available for request by researchers across the world.
+These achievements are the result of the hard work and dedication of the CBTTC Institutional Members including Children’s Hospital of Philadelphia (CHOP), Children’s Hospital of Pittsburgh of UPMC, Seattle Children’s Hospital, Ann & Robert H. Lurie Children’s Hospital of Chicago, Meyer Children’s Hospital (Florence, Italy), UCSF Benioff Children’s Hospital, Lucile Packard Children’s Hospital Stanford, Children’s National Health System, Weill Cornell Pediatric Brain & Spine Center, Joseph M. Sanzari Children’s Hospital at Hackensack University Medical Center, Children’s Hospital of Orange County: CHOC Children’s, University of California Santa Cruz: Treehouse Childhood Cancer Initiative, The Beijing Tiantan Hospital Neurosurgery Center (Beijing, China), Genebank (Beijing Genomics Institute – Shenzhen, China) and the dedication and the initial support of the Children’s Brain Tumor Foundation, the International Licensing Industry Merchandisers’ Association, countless volunteers and dedicated donors.
 The commitments of these partnerships and others being forged will only further ensure the shared vision to identify better testing, treatments, and outcomes for children diagnosed with these devastating diseases.

 All specimens collected by the CBTTC are considered a gift from our donors and their families.
 The specimen and accessioning process follows a detailed workflow to ensure that donated biospecimens are preserved for later use by researchers.
 With this in mind, we make sure to collect our specimens and store them with the utmost care.
 With standardized best practice across multiple institutions, we hope to build a foundation to allow for faster, more effective scientific breakthroughs.